Editorial Policies

 Author Fees

-Article Submission: 0 (IDR)
+Article Submission:

-- DOI registration for each manuscript.
+2. DOI registration for each paper.

 Waiver Policy